MCamp859/hello-world/ITM-README.md

 ## Summary and Next Steps

-This application successfully implements Intel® Distribution of OpenVINO™ toolkit plugins for detecting and tracking vehicles and pedestrians and may be used for a basis in estimating a safety metric for an intersection.
+This application successfully leverages Intel® Distribution of OpenVINO™ toolkit plugins for detecting and tracking vehicles and pedestrians and estimating a safety metric for an intersection.
 It can be extended further to provide support for a feed from a network stream (RTSP or camera device).